mdebooy/Natuur/README.md

 This project is meant to keep track of all species that were spotted.
 Through taxonomy every specie can be put in an observation list.
 The application uses the projects `DOOS` and `Sedes`.

-The project consists of 2 modules:
+The project consists of 2 modules.

 natuur-config
 -------------